DeepSyte

 deepsyte browser close

 Use remote browser workflows for public sites.
 Escalate to the managed local browser when the work requires localhost, intranet access, VPN-only apps, stronger realism, or explicit human approval.
+Managed local browser commands still require a valid DeepSyte website OAuth session.

 VS Code Extension Preview